 Feeding the Horse with Equine Grass Sickness

-Equine Grass Sickness (EGS) is a disease of horses, ponies and donkeys which causes damage to the nervous system, resulting in paralysis of the gut.
+Equine Grass Sickness is a disease of horses, ponies and donkeys which causes damage to the nervous system, resulting in paralysis of the gut.
+Equine grass sickness cases have been reported across the UK and can occur throughout the year although the most common period is between April and July, with a peak in May.

 What Causes Grass Sickness in Horses?

 There are three forms of equine grass sickness – acute, subacute and chronic – with the acute form being most severe.

 - Acute grass sickness – horses display signs of colic as they are affected by complete gut paralysis.
 Other clinical signs of acute grass sickness include muscle tremors and inability to eat.

 - Subacute grass sickness – horses display clinical signs similar to acute grass sickness but with less severity

 - Chronic grass sickness – Chronic grass sickness in horses can appear as severe and rapid weight loss and a select portion of these cases may survive